 The formula of the voltage drop across an inductor of inductance L is, \color{Blue} V= L \frac{dI}{dt}………(1)

+Where I is the time-varying electric current.
 This formula comes from Faraday’s law of electromagnetic induction.
 Using this equation of voltage across an Inductor, one can find the induced voltage across an inductive coil.

 Polarity of the voltage drop across Inductors

-Just like a resistor, An inductor does not have polarity.
+Just like a resistor, an inductor does not have polarity.
 However, the voltage of an inductor has a polarity depending upon the direction of current flow.
 The polarity of the induced voltage across an inductor is determined by Lenz’s law of electromagnetic induction.

 According to this law, the direction of induced voltage will be such that it opposes the charge in alternating current passing through it.
 Since the alternating current always changes its polarity, the induced voltage will also change its polarity with the same frequency as that of the alternating current passing through it.
+Whenever a changing current flows through an inductor, an opposite current induces inside it and an induced voltage arises.
+The direction of this voltage is always opposite to the direction of the applied voltage.

 How to find the voltage across an Inductor?